 “So interesting, so detailed, so helpful”

-We can train up to 12 people per session and can deliver training in your workplace or at our premises in the grounds of the Astley Ainslie Hospital.
+We can train up to 12 people per session and can deliver training in your workplace or at our premises at Edinburgh Headway Group or online.
 We can deliver training throughout Edinburgh and the Lothians.

 To enquire about prices, or to book or discuss tailoring training to your requirements, please contact us on 0131 3700393 or at email@example.com